asurati/wip.src/content/post/2023-09-17-cc-decode-types.md

    situations, depending on whether the pair of parentheses is empty or
    not:
-    1. If the pair of parentheses is empty, then the location of the `Identfier` is to the immediate left of the corresponding opening punctuator `(`.
+    1. If the pair of parentheses is empty, then the location of the `Identifier` is to the immediate left of the corresponding opening punctuator `(`.
-    2. If the pair of parentheses is not empty, then the location of the `Identfier` is to the immediate left of the corresponding closing punctuator `)`.
+    2. If the pair of parentheses is not empty, then the location of the `Identifier` is to the immediate left of the corresponding closing punctuator `)`.

 ---